Télécharger le dossier artiste / Download artist bio

 ‘Dear Dream, Dear Dread’, HAGD Contemporary, Aalborg (Denmark)

-Untitled, Miami, with Galerie Kornfeld
+Untitled, Miami, avec Galerie Kornfeld

 2022

-Art Busan, Busan, with Galerie Kornfeld
+Art Busan, Busan, avec Galerie Kornfeld

-KIAF, Seoul, with Galerie Kornfeld
+KIAF, Seoul, avec Galerie Kornfeld

 ‘Blick zurück nach vorn’, Galerie Kornfeld, Berlin